Koldar/pmake/README.md

 You can install the software via:

 ```
-pip install pmake
+pip install pmakeup
 ```

 Admin privileges may be required.
 To show all the options you can exploit, use

 ```
-pmake --help
+pmakeup --help
 ```

-As a simple, ultra minimalistic example, create a file caleld `PMakefile.py` and past the following:
+As a simple, ultra minimalistic example, create a file caleld `PMakeupfile.py` and past the following:

 ```
 echo("Hello world!", foreground="blue")
 ```

-The `PMakefile` is actually just a python script, so you can do anything in it!
+The `PMakeupfile` is actually just a python script, so you can do anything in it!
 This is by design, since in several build systems (`make`, `cmake`, `jenkins`) a lot of time you are constrained by the declarative syntax or by the huge pitfalls the build system provides.
-`pmake` tries not to be in your way: it gives you freedom.
+`pmakeup` tries not to be in your way: it gives you freedom.

 You can use targets, pretty much as in the Makefile, albeit the syntax is quite different: